 - Consumers will begin to shop less in physical stores.

-- Consumers will temporarily halt availing of services that can only be provided in certain facilities.
+- They will temporarily halt availing of services that can only be provided in certain facilities.

 - Consumers will become less “choosy” in terms of their selection of goods.